aditya8975/Chest-X-ray-AI-Assistant/README.md

 # Aperture — Chest X-ray AI Assistant

-A research/educational demo of the kind of pipeline behind clinical-decision-support -> upload a chest X-ray, get pathology probabilities across 18 findings, Grad-CAM heatmaps showing what the model looked at, and a structured draft report.
+A educational demo of the kind of pipeline behind clinical-decision-support -> upload a chest X-ray, get pathology probabilities across 18 findings, Grad-CAM heatmaps showing what the model looked at, and a structured draft report.